 Owners of swimming pools and spas can be held liable for injuries that happen on their property under the legal theory of premises liability.

-Many of the injuries that can occur in and around swimming pools and spas are life threatening, including electrocution, spinal cord injury, head trauma and broken neck injuries from diving.
+Many of the injuries that can occur in and around swimming pools and spas are life threatening, including electrocution, spinal cord injury, brain injury, head trauma, fractures, and broken neck injuries from diving.

 Pool and spa owners can be found liable for neglecting a variety of responsibilities, such as: